ni/nimble/specs/examples/README.md

 - Blazor
   - Examples will just publish as Blazor WASM as that is most compatible with static hosting and there is not significant value in making each example show Blazor WASM, Blazor Server, and Blazor Hybrid.
   - Blazor WASM examples will not have the routing restrictions we have for the all-components examples.
 This will make the URLs to the sub routes less useful if copy and pasted but allow better examples demonstrating routing.
   - While additional routes in examples are not prevented, they should be discouraged except for the use-case of demonstrating routing.
-It's likely extra routes make for a less coherent and targetted example anyway.
+It's likely extra routes make for a less coherent and targeted example anyway.

 ### Migrate CDN Builds to a separate package